-In March 2020, the World Health Organization ("WHO") declared the outbreak of the novel coronavirus identified as, "COVID-19", a global pandemic.
+In March 2020 the World Health Organization ("WHO") declared a global pandemic of the novel coronavirus identified as "COVID-19".
 In order to combat the spread of COVID-19 governments worldwide, including Ecuador and Canada, have enacted emergency measures including travel bans, legally enforced or self-imposed quarantine periods, social distancing and business and organization closures.
 These measures have caused material disruptions to businesses, governments and other organizations resulting in an economic slowdown and increased volatility in national and global equity and commodity markets.
-In response to the resulting mobility restrictions imposed by various countries, the Company and its partner Adventus temporarily suspended site activities at the Curipamba, Pijili and Santiago projects as well as at the Company's wholly-owned Rumiñahui, Los Osos and Macara projects.
-Site teams recommenced work during the second half of fiscal 2020, complying with guidance from the government of Ecuador and the development of detailed COVID-19 health and safety protocol for resumption of field activities, ensuring it is safe for the teams and the community to do so, with a focus on exploration drilling at the three projects, geotechnical drilling at the El Domo deposit and activities to support the submission of the draft environmental impact assessment for the El Domo deposit.
-The Company also re-started exploration work on its 100% wholly-owned projects.
-The Companies offices in Ecuador continued to work remotely.
+The Company and its strategic partner temporarily had suspended all its site activities at the Curipamba, Pijili and Santiago projects, while desktop and office work continued remotely where possible.
+In July 2020 there was a partial lifting of COVID-19 related restrictions and the Company resumed field and drilling activities, complying with guidance from the government of Ecuador and the development of detailed COVID-19 health and safety protocol for resumption of field activities at both the Curipamba and Pijili projects and other Company owned projects.
+While the overall impact on the Company has not been material, whether or not there will be a significant impact in 2021 is dependent on whether there will be further spikes in infection, the spread of the virus and its variants, the timely rollout of the vaccines and their effectiveness in managing the spread, the lifting of mobility restrictions, the recovery of the global economy and the volatility of the commodity markets, all of which are uncertain and may impose significant negative impact on the operations of the Company.

 On April 5, 2021, the World Bank announced that it has approved \$150,000,000 in additional financing to the COVID-19 Emergency Response Project for the procurement of COVID-19 vaccination in Ecuador which the Government of Ecuador expects to help cover the immunization needs for approximately 30% of the population.
+According to https://ourworldindata.org/covid-vaccinations, over 50% of the population in Ecuador has received at least one vaccination as of July 31, 2021.

-Property Highlights for the Three Months Ended March 31, 2021
+Property Highlights for the Three Months Ended June 30, 2021